Managed Profile

 Group = url-test, policyA, policyB //!REQUIREMENT CORE_VERSION<22

-Since the first line is treated as a pure comment in older versions, it will not take effect, and the line-end comment in the second line will also be treated as a general comment.
-Only the second line takes effect.
+In older versions, the first line is treated as a comment and has no effect.
+The end-of-line requirement on the second line is also treated as a normal comment, so only the second line takes effect.

-If for some special reasons, you do not wish the profile to apply certain automatic optimizations, you can use the FORBIDDEN-UPGRADE expression, such as
+If you do not want the profile to apply certain automatic optimizations, use the FORBIDDEN-AUTO-UPGRADE expression.

 Currently available optimization keywords include